TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Error-Signoff.md

     ```
     - 100 pF capacitors for C5 and C6 give about 20 kHz upper cutoff frequency, which stays within constraint 2.
 - Vcc
     - 5 V, this is within typical operating conditions defined by the manufacturer.

-### Power
-To keep the error subsystem consistently powered, it will use the pinouts from the main processor subsystem to connect to Vdd and GND.
-The requirements of the TS472 need 2.2 V to 5.5 V at 1.8 mA, meaning the expected range of power will be 3.96 mW - 9.9 mW.
-Connections can be made with soldered wire.

-### Input
-The system will receive a single input from the omnidirectional electret microphone and amplify it with a constant gain of 40 dB.
-According to the manufacturers of the CMA-4544PF-W electret microphone can operate within 20 Hz to 20 KHz and typically works with a max 10 V bias voltage, which will be supplied by the 5 Vdc from VCC.

 ### Output
 The CMA-4544PF-W microphone has a typical sensitivity of -42 dB at conditions defined by: Frequency = 1 kHz, 1 Pa, 0 dB = 1 V/Pa.